AzureCosmosDB/partner-training-content/Student/Challenge-02.md

   - Identify which Azure Cosmos DB containers store vector embeddings
   - Understand how product offers are vectorized and searched
   - Explain the difference between exact text matching and semantic similarity search
+  - Analyze how hybrid search combines vector and full-text search approaches for improved relevance

 - **Agent Coordination:**
   - Document how the coordinator agent determines which specialized agent to route queries to